OpenSourcePolitics/decidim-module-half_sign_up/README.md

 ## Usage

-This module adds a configuration option in admin pannel, enbaling users to signin/signup to the platform, without going through the barriers of  account creation process(for the case of signup) and normal flow of authentication through combination of username/email and password (for the case of signing in).
-Instead, users will receive an email/sms containing a verification code, bywhich they will be authorized and signed in/up.
+This module adds a configuration option in admin panel, enabling users to signin/signup to the platform, without going through the barriers of  account creation process(for the case of signup) and normal flow of authentication through combination of username/email and password (for the case of signing in).
+Instead, users will receive an email/sms containing a verification code, by which they will be authorized and signed in/up.
 This feature aims at particularly easing the process of participation during voting phase.
 This feature is configurable in admin pannel.

 ## Installation